 Example courses from Oxford’s Continuing Education department

-5. Students with access needs that aren’t met by traditional institutions.
+5. Students with access needs that traditional institutions don’t meet.

 Even with modern campuses working on improving their accessibility, there can still be challenges.
 Old buildings, ill-designed lecture theatres, or tutors unwilling to make accommodations can all hinder education for disabled students.
 While online study isn’t necessarily the solution (improved on-campus accessibility would be), it can still be a better option for many.

-High-quality distance learning courses require less physical commitment, so students with chronic pain and other physical disabilities can spend more time on the actual education part, rather than the travel to and from lectures, seminars, and tutorials.
+High-quality distance learning courses require less physical commitment, so students with chronic pain and other physical disabilities can spend more time on the actual education part than travel to and from lectures, seminars, and tutorials.

 Whilst these are not the only groups who would benefit from online learning, they’re a great example of just how much impact distance learning can have.
 Anyone with the self-motivation and interest would also benefit, as long as they’re prepared for what it involves.